 Source: December 31, 2018 Interstate Route Log and Finders List

 I-17 Annual Average Daily Traffic (AADT)

-Portions of Interstate 17 were open to traffic by 1964, including the Black Canyon Freeway in Phoenix and upgraded sections of Arizona 69 around Black Canyon and Cordes Junction.
-A super-two section of Arizona 79 bypassed Sedona.
+Portions of Interstate 17 were open to traffic by 1964, including the Black Canyon Freeway in Phoenix and upgraded sections of SR 69 around Black Canyon and Cordes Junction.
+A super-two section of SR 79 bypassed Sedona.
 It was four-laned by 1976.

 The Black Canyon Freeway opened first in 1958 at Grand Avenue (U.S. 60) and Thomas Road.
 Subsequent sections opened in 1960 north to Glendale Avenue (Exit 205) and 1961 from Exit 205 to Dunlap Avenue (Exit 207).

 Interstate 17 between Phoenix and Cordes Junction (Exit 262), replaced the southern extent of State Route 69.
 This is significant because the exit numbering scheme still follows the original mileage of SR 69.
 According to the Misc.Transport.Road FAQ (Marc Fannin) and based on comments from Richard C. Moeur, a unique milepost system was utilized in Arizona until the mid-1980s.
 The system specified that any route that did not enter Arizona from another state used the mileage of the intersecting route’s mileage at its south or west end as its starting value.
 The former route of SR 69 originated from U.S. 89 at milepost 201.
 Since I-17 and SR 69 overlapped originally, the exit numbers along the freeway used the mileposts of SR 69.

 The exit numbers on I-17 are not related to those along Interstate 19.
 174 miles separates the respective south end of each route.